csun22/Synthetic-Voice-Detection-Vocoder-Artifacts/README.md

    ![image](https://github.com/csun22/Synthetic-Voice-Detection-Vocoder-Artifacts/assets/90001788/6c3381c4-af7e-4ce2-a446-b3c76bf52aee)

 2. We provide LibriSeVoC as a dataset of self-vocoding samples created with six state-of-the-art vocoders to highlight and exploit the vocoder artifacts.
-   The distribution of data set is shown in the following tables:
+   The composition of data set is shown in the following tables:
    <img width="1000" alt="image" src="https://github.com/csun22/Synthetic-Voice-Detection-Vocoder-Artifacts/assets/90001788/c74fdb20-a5b7-4109-b833-821dd8dd6230">